madkins23/explore-http-kit/doc/intro.md

 After beating my head against a wall for some days in an enterprise-level system using `http-kit` I finally wrote this code to figure out how it worked (and why it sometimes did not).
-This is a fairly narrow exploration, concentrating on callback handers and why the sometimes block.
+This is a fairly narrow exploration, concentrating on callback handlers and why they sometimes block.

 There is only a single program in `expore-http-kit.explore-thread-use`.
 It contains a series of "tests" that demonstrate some quirks and solutions.